sclement2/MerkleTree/README.md

 - A Verifier: Does not need to know all the values to know *for certain* one value is in the tree

 Merkle trees are a huge benefit to the **Verifier**.
 You either produce a proof successfully, meaning data verification passes, or you don't, meaning your piece of data was not present when the Merkle root hash was calculated (or you performed the calculation wrong!).

+## Merkle Tree Vocabulary Summary

+Final terminology for Merkle trees:

+- **Merkle tree**: a structure used in computer science to validate data
+- **Merkle root**: the hash contained in the block header, which is derived from the hashes of all other transactions in the block
+- **Merkle path**: represents the information which the user needs to calculate the expected value for the Merkle root for a block, from their own transaction hash contained in that block.
+The Merkle path is used as part of of the Merkle proof
+- **Merkle proof**: proves the existence of a specific transaction in a specific block (without the user needing to examine all the transactions in the block).
+It includes the Merkle root and the Merkle path

+## Conclusion

+Merkle trees are a very popular data structure in blockchains.
+It's important to understand the low-level of blockchain storage and the implications of such decisions.
+Keeping data storage lean and efficient is the reason behind using structures like Merkle trees - this understanding is essential as you start building out dApps, you always want to be lean and efficient with your data storage.
+Why?
+Because on Ethereum, the less efficient your use of data storage, the more expensive your program will be for you and your users.